-(Laughter) And you know, it’s funny, because multiple personality disorder is actually considered not to be true anymore.
+You know, it’s funny, because multiple personality disorder is actually considered not to be true anymore.
 Now it’s called dissociative disorder or something.
 In the 80ies and 90ies it was almost a fad to have multiple personalities.
 It’s really fascinating to think about a psychological condition that only exists as a fad.
-I like to explore things like that too.
+I like to explore things like that, too.
 Even my own performance is just a fad, because it’s based on the public wanting to see me.
 If no one wanted to book me, these characters…

 … wouldn’t exist, you think?

 They might exist somewhere in my unconscious, but there’s no reason to free them.
 That itself makes you a crazy person: when you’re an artist who depends on the public wanting to see you.
 It is what it is, it’s not good or bad, but if you have your ego attached to that, it can really destroy you.
 For me, it was just a matter of letting go of a lot of those things when creating characters out of them, so I could release them and allow the character to develop.
 The outside world influences the characters, too.

 Was it easy for you to separate yourself from that persona on stage?
 Even though the stories, scenarios and characters are very artificial and highly aestheticized, your art is very personal at its core.